drewda/ansible-rails/README.md

 Ansible extensions to work with bundler and rails related commands.

-Also contains a role which does what capistrano/ mina does upon deployment.
+Also contains a role which deploys just like capistrano/ mina.

 ## example usage